Mel Furniss Mel Furniss

 Jasper and I met when we were idealistic teenagers.
 We didn’t even know what we didn’t know!
 But we knew we loved each other and we wanted to get married.
 We chose this lifelong commitment when it was mostly laughter and gentle disagreements and dreamy, late-night talking.
 But marriage (and early adulthood) quickly shifted the relationship to tight budgets and “Did you finish all the almond milk??” and fighting about sex, parenting, expectations, even how to fight.
 Y’all!
 It is MESSY!
 We have not arrived at the 15-year mark with a soft bead of sweat on our brows.
 We arrived drenched in muck and rain and blood.

 But here’s the thing: we did somehow make it here.
-And we’re more aware than ever that the thing holding us together is not our ability or the “rightness” of our love, but the faithfulness of our God.
+And we’re more aware than ever that the glue holding us together is not our ability or the “rightness” of our love, but the faithfulness of our God.

-Jasper and I fail each other all the time, in a myriad of nuanced, intimate ways only marriage can unearth.
+Jasper and I fail each other all the time, in a hundred nuanced, intimate ways only marriage can unearth.
 But I’m learning that that’s okay, because human love was never meant to satisfy the deepest longings of our hearts.
 We were made to love God, and God never fails.
 He meets us where we are.
 He calls us up to endless patience.
 He invites us into hard-fought, radical honesty.
 He guides us to the gentle waters of forgiveness.
 He restores what the enemy tries to tear apart.
 And He does it all slowly, graciously, and with the help of other people.

 So, I don’t know if love should feel right and easy all the time.
 I’m sure it’s possible (genuine kudos to you if that’s your story)!
 But I know the great love story of my life is not between me and my husband—it is between us and our Savior.
 Getting to worship the King of Kings next to Jasper, as we laugh and disagree and repent and read Gottman books, is a genuine gift.
 I am thankful for this good, hard life because God gets glory from it, and that’s all that matters.